fabric-testbed/InformationModel/README.md

 $ pip install fabric-fim
 ```

+## Graph validation

+All graphs loaded into Neo4j (whether from files or being passed in as part of query or delegation)
+must conform to a set of rules expressed as Cypher queries.
+The basic set of rules for all
+types of graphs are located in [fim/graph/graph_validation_rules.json](fim/graph/graph_validation_rules.json).

+Additional rule files may govern specific model types.

 ## Using fim_util.py utility

 The utility supports a number of operations on GraphML files - enumerating nodes (for graphs)